The Psychology of Social Media Addiction

 The Science Behind It

-Social media is addictive- which is why so many people are “hooked”.
-Often referred to as Social networking addiction this phrase is often used to describe someone who spends too much time on Facebook, Twitter, Instagram and other channels.
+Psychology of social media addiction- so many people are “hooked”.
+Often referred to as Social media addiction this phrase is often used to describe someone who spends too much time on Facebook, Twitter, Instagram and other channels.

 A blog post, Instagram, tweet, or youtube video can be produced easily by anyone and shared, which can then be viewed by millions for free.
 Psychologists and scientists have now taken the time to study social media in terms of why they believe it interferes with aspects of our daily life.